SehrDirekt/SehrDirekt/README.md

 # 💫 About Me:
-I'm a Creator and Developer.<br><br>Currently i'm working on the VoxelVoid Discord Bot and my german Minecraft Server which also is called VoxelVoid
+I'm a  Developer.<br><br>Currently i'm working on the VoxelVoid Discord Bot and my german Minecraft Server which also is called VoxelVoid

 ## 🌐 Socials: